Nabla7/State_Machines_and_Computability/README.md

 - The program to compute $f$, as delineated in Figure 4.16, assumes that $G$ and $H$ are side-effect-free.

 **Program for Primitive Recursion (Figure 4.16):**
-- The bare-bones language facilitates the encoding of the primitive recursive function $f$ via the following program structure, reflecting the recursive definition provided:
+- The bare-bones language facilitates the encoding of the primitive recursive function $f$ via the following program structure, reflecting the recursive definition:

 ```plaintext
 clear X_m+1;             // Set the auxiliary variable to zero